PetLabCo Logo

 “If you are worried about your dog’s bathroom behaviors, please schedule an appointment with your veterinarian,” says Dr. Tancredi.

-Some other reasons to contact your veterinarian include:
+Reasons to contact your veterinarian about a dog not pooping include:

-• Constipation that goes longer than 48 to 72 hours.
+• Your dog going longer than 48 to 72 hours without pooping.

-• If your dog is uncomfortable or has signs of pain.
+• Your your dog is uncomfortable or shows signs of pain.

-• If your dog is a senior and seems uncomfortable.
+• Your dog is a senior and seems uncomfortable.

 • Your dog ingested a foreign object (never try to clear an intestinal blockage at home).